-Another aspect of the Little River that differs from many other rivers is that it is mainly a winter/spring river, meaning there is only enough water to navigate the river from November through April, the rainy season for the area (the winter months are the best).
-Wet suits are a must for most of the year.
-Occasional summer downpours provides sporadic opportunities, but if you must plan your trip well in advance, the best bet for water is the winter time.
+Another aspect of the Little River that differs from many other rivers is that it is mainly a winter / spring destination, meaning there is usually only enough water for paddling trips from November through April, the rainy season for the area (the winter months are the best).
+Wet suits are recommended for much of the paddling season.
+Occasional summer downpours provide sporadic opportunities, but if you must plan your trip well in advance, the best bet for water is the winter time.
 According to a park Ranger, December is the wettest month in Alabama.

 Kayaking and Canoeing the Wildlife Management Area